Koreas Paramount Leadership

 I'm not judging, but just by the ones here I have meet I don't like them.

-I'm trying not to generalize, but maybe I am.
-Sorry Koreans, I know I may be wrong just like people from Ohio, and Quebec.
+I'm trying not to generalize, but maybe I am. :pardon: Sorry Koreans, I know I may be wrong just like people from Ohio, and Quebec.

 "Being alone isn't what hurts.
 It's when the people around you make you feel alone" ~ Naruto Uzumaki, an Anime Character